Fletcher’s Reply

 Dear Mr. Norris,

-Thank you for contacting me regarding the teaching of “.”
+Thank you for contacting me regarding the teaching of “intelligent design.”
 My educational background provided me with thorough understanding of science and the theory of evolution.
 Our nation, however, was founded on self-evident truths.
 Among these truths are inalienable rights “endowed by their Creator.”
 From my perspective, it is not a matter of faith, or religion, or theory.
 It is similar to basic self-evident objective truths that are the basis of knowledge.
 For example, 2+2=4.
 It disappoints and astounds me that the so-called intellectual elite are so concerned about accepting self-evident truths that nearly 90% of the population understands.
 In fact, this acknowledgement led to the intellectual curiosity Einstein spoke of that, in turn, led to the exploration of new knowledge.

-To deny this understanding of our nation's beginning, and prevent it from being taught to American students, is to undermine the foundation of our nation.
+To deny this understanding of our nation’s beginning, and prevent it from being taught to American students, is to undermine the foundation of our nation.
 Schools should be able to approach this subject from a historical perspective, not a religious one, without offending anybody.
 I have not suggested any new legislation, and none is needed.
-Since 1970, state law specifically allowes public schools to teach, “” in conjunction with the theory of evolution.
-In 1990, under the landmark Education Refore Act, control of curriculum now rests with local districts.
+Since 1970, state law specifically allowes public schools to teach, “creationism” in conjunction with the theory of evolution.
+In 1990, under the landmark Kentucky Education Refore Act, control of curriculum now rests with local districts.
 I urged school district to utilize this freedom and empower students with all possible considerations regarding the origin of matter and species.
 It will be up to the teachers and local school officials, however, to make this decision.

 Our nation’s founders gave credit for our inalienable rights to a Creator.
 Among our rights are you liberty to disagree with goverment officials any my liberty of free speech.
 Those who laid the foundation of our country knew this would ne the greatness of America.
 Although you may question the intelligence of raising this issue, the computer, which is state-of-the-art, and less sophisticated in function than this writer, was built by an intelligent designer.